 - Built-in CDN

 CDN is short for Content Delivery Network.
-The purpose of a CDN is to speed up the delivery of web content through geographically distributed servers, so a visitor sees the content served by the server that’s geographically closest to them.
+The purpose of a CDN is to speed up the delivery of web content through geographically distributed servers so a visitor sees the content served by the server that’s geographically closest to them.

 - Analytics and conversion tracking

-Thanks to this feature, you’ll always have insight into important stats like page traffic and lead conversion.
+Analytics are vital for marketers, and thanks to this feature, you’ll always have insight into important stats like page traffic and lead conversion.

 - Lead notification